Common examples of medicines used to improve erections are sildenafil (Viagra, Silvasta, Vedafil), tadalafil (Cialis) and vardenafil (Levitra).

 Food may affect it

 Fatty meals and large amounts of alcohol can interfere with the body’s absorption of these medicines.
-Sildenafil and vardenafil need to be taken on an empty stomach due to delayed absorption from food, but not tadalafil.
+They can all be taken with or without food but sildenafil and vardenafil can take longer to work if taken with food.

 Can I take it every day?